Counselling/Therapy in North London

 Experience and training

-I work in private practice in North London - Seven Sisters, and am an Honorary Independent Psychotherapist (HIP) with a leading UK charity.
+I currently work in private practice in North London - Seven Sisters, and have been an Honorary Independent Psychotherapist (HIP) with a leading UK charity.
 I have also worked at East London Out Project an LGBTQ project in Walthamstow, East London.

 I am a Registered Member of BACP and a member of Psychotherapists and Counsellors for Social Responsibility.